Virginia, South Australia

-Virginia is a town on the rural outskirts of Adelaide, the capital city of South Australia.
+Virginia is a suburb on the rural outskirts of Adelaide, the capital city of South Australia.
 Port Wakefield Road, the main highway taking traffic to the north of Adelaide, passes through the area and used to pass straight through Virginia.
 Market gardening is the main activity there.

 History

 Virginia was first surveyed and established by Daniel Brady (born 1797, died 1889), a wealthy Irish settler who had arrived in South Australia on the barque, DIADEM, in 1840 with his wife, Rose (née Rudden), and their six children.
 Daniel was one of the first settlers in the area with a land grant of 100 acres in Section 2186n, halfway between Dry Creek and the Little Para River in October 1848.
 He named the area Cavan after his home county in Ireland (cf. Virginia, County Cavan) and set aside section 176 and 3035 for the township of Virginia which he also named.

 Daniel Brady built the Wheatsheaf Hotel, the first prominent building erected at Virginia, in 1854.
 The hotel was there for four years before Brady sought and was granted permission for the township.
 He also built the Cross Keys Hotel on the Lower North Road which served travelers on their way north via the Glue Pot (a swampy section of the North Road to the south and west, near Dry Creek Inn) to Salisbury and Moonta.

 Many of the early settlers to the Virginia district came from the British Isles and amongst them the Irish escaping the Great Famine.
 Virginia became well known as an Irish settlement.
 Early settlers worked long and hard hours to clear thick bushland in the area.
 Initially wheat was one of the major crops planted at Virginia until Adelaide required large amounts of hay to feed the increasing number of horses being used for transportation.
 Before the railway line to Virginia was opened in 1916 people would travel through on the Cobb and Co Stage Coach as Virginia was a staging point.
 The journey to Adelaide would take all day.